© Copyright, 2014, R. Fleischer

 Exhaust finned nut wrench:

-Used with lots of hand-force to destroy exhaust port threads, necessitating an expensive repair.
+Used with lots of hand-force to destroy exhaust port threads.

 E-Z OUT, or other BOLT AND STUD EXTRACTORS: